amplication/docs/docs/how-to/run-dev-env.md

 Instead, if you prefer to download the source code as a ZIP file, follow these steps:

 1. Commit all your changes so Amplication generates the updated source code.
-2. Click on the **Download Code** button on the latest commit.
+2. Click on the **Download Code** button on the row below.
 You'll get a ZIP file.
 3. Extract the ZIP file to a local folder.
 4. Open your application with your favorite IDE